anotherhadi/TheBashMenu/README.md

 ### How it works:
-Press the up or down keys to navigate on the menu and press enter to validate.
+<p>Press the up or down keys to navigate on the menu and press enter to validate.</p>
-To add a line, find the comment in the display function, it indicates the correct way to do it.

 -> Work on MacOs, Kali Linux, tell me if you have some issues with another os.

 ### Install: